Send the link below via email or IMCopy

 Secondary and micro-nutrients are added back to the soil.

-A lot of organic matter is added to the soil improving soil structure
+A lot of organic matter is added to the soil, improving soil structure and increasing soil health.

 Great soil structure from organic matter helps plants get the right amount of air and water, and for roots to grow and reach out for more nutrients.